Peter Tuite

 In May 2020, concurrent with the completion of a new film of the Goldberg Variations (recorded in the Long Room Library of Trinity College Dublin) he was named Founding Fellow of the Glenn Gould Bach Fellowship awarded by the City of Weimar.
 As the joint creator of the Fellowship, he was appointed Founding Fellow in order to establish the Fellowship parameters, and through direct experience, to set its project milestones.
 He has since completed a series of innovative recordings and films exploring different perspectives on the late works of Johann Sebastian Bach - with the complete collection presented in September 2021 at a special exhibition featured in the Kessler Rooms of the State Museum of Weimar.
 He was afterwards named Custodian of the Fellowship in 2021.

 In 2020 he became a Loubser Fellow - joining a small number of internationally acclaimed artists.
 While in 2022, he was appointed Lead Curator of the new digital exhibition space, PLF Projects & Artefacts.
-The design-faze for this new initiative has just been recently completed and is set to be unveiled in the spring of 2024.
+The design-faze for this new initiative has just been recently completed and was unveiled in summer of 2024.
 The projects and artefacts on the site are presented in both two-dimensional and three-dimensional formats; with the latter presented as a digital gallery space, where people can explore the projects in a more interactive way.

 He has given master classes around the world – from the United Kingdom to China, from Italy to Japan, from the United States to South Korea, and many other countries besides.
 Whilst, since 2016, he has served on numerous occasions, as External Specialist for the Royal College of Music in London and the Royal Conservatoire of Scotland in Glasgow.

 From his longstanding interest in literature, he produced his first poetry collection which was highly commended in the 2015 Patrick Kavanagh Poetry Awards.
 In more recent years, he has developed new hybrid works, featuring poetic declamation and drama accompanied by ancient instruments.
-The first of these was completed in 2023 and is scheduled for its premiere in London on June 22nd, 2024.
+The first of these was completed in 2023 and was recorded at the Greenwich Theater, London, in June 2024.

 WATCH